sebinxavi/rancher-eks/README.md

 ~~~

 ### Step 8: Access the Rancher UI
-- Once that is done, up and running cluster metrics will show as below.
+- Once that is done, cluster metrics will show as below.
+You will be able to manage the EKS cluster now by creating new deployments, services, etc.

 ![alt text](https://i.ibb.co/h8q9xnP/Cluster-Info.png)

 ## Summary
-We can add an existing Kubernetes cluster or create a new kubernetes cluster using Rancher and scale up and scale down multiple nodes, pods etc.
+We can add an existing Kubernetes cluster or create a new Kubernetes cluster using Rancher and scale up and scale down multiple nodes, pods, etc.

 ## Author
 Created by [@sebinxavi](https://www.linkedin.com/in/sebinxavi/) - feel free to contact me and advise as necessary!